 - Visit your Account Settings and click on “View” under 23andMe Data.
 You will see a blue “Download Raw Data” button which will redirect you to the download raw data page.

 The main view of the Browse Raw Data feature shows the same pictorial representation of each chromosome — including a Y chromosome — for all users.
-It is important to note that except in rare genetic cases, individuals who are assigned female at birth do not inherit a Y chromosome and will see “not determined” for markers found on the Y chromosome.
+Individuals who are assigned female at birth do not inherit a Y chromosome and will see “not determined” for most markers found on the Y chromosome.

 Downloading Your Raw Data